ICC and International Justice Mechanisms

 Alexa Koenig Profile in Atlas Women April 14, 2020

 Whose Stories Get Told, and By Whom?
-Representativeness in Open Source Human Rights Investigations coauthor in OpinioJuris Dec 19, 2019
+Representativeness in Open Source Human Rights Investigations OpinioJuris Dec 19, 2019

 Fake News v.
 Fact: The Battle for Truth The Economist You Tube Feb 21, 2019

 Activism 2.0: Can Social Media be Used to Solve War Crimes?
 Berkeley News Nov 5, 2018

 Truth in a Post-Truth World Bellingcat Film documentary

 The Resistance San Francisco Magazine, Jan 23, 2017

 Arrest Bashir: How the Sudanese Leader is Getting Away with Murder coauthor Foreign Affairs July 13, 2016